-We are an "emerging growth company," as defined in the JOBS Act, and may remain an emerging growth company for up to five years.
+We are an "emerging growth company," as defined in the JOBS Act, and may remain an emerging growth company for up to five years following our completed initial public offering.
 For so long as we remain an emerging growth company, we are permitted and plan to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
 These exemptions include not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002, or SOX Section 404, not being required to comply with any requirement that may be adopted by the Public Company Accounting Oversight Board regarding mandatory audit firm rotation or a supplement to the auditor's report providing additional information about the audit and the financial statements, reduced disclosure obligations regarding executive compensation and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
-In this prospectus, we have provided only two years of audited financial statements and have not included all of the executive compensation related information that would be required if we were not an emerging growth company.
-We cannot predict whether investors will find our common stock less attractive is we rely on these exemptions.
+We may choose to take advantage of some, but not all, of the available exemptions.
+We will continue to take advantage of these reduced reporting requirements for as long as we remain an emerging growth company.
+We cannot predict whether investors will find our common stock less attractive if we rely on these exemptions.
 If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock and our stock price may be more volatile.